 The DualShock 4 Back Button Attachment is Sony's take on a Pro PS4 controller.
 But, rather than asking players to shell out for another, more expensive gamepad, the company has instead created an accessory that simply plugs into your existing DualShock 4 controller - adding two additional mappable buttons.

 These buttons allow for more control over customization, letting you program each button respectively to a variety of gamepad inputs.
-This level of customization may not be needed by everyone, but it's a welcome option for those who enjoy more competitive play.
+This level of customization may not be needed by everyone, and we've now seen what Sony can do with a real Pro controller thanks to the upcoming DualSense Edge for PS5.
+Still it remains a welcome option for those who enjoy more competitive play.

 Price and release date

 DualShock 4 Back Button Attachment: price and release date

 The DualShock 4 Back Button Attachment first released two years ago, launching on January 9, 2022.
 It's not terribly expensive either considering it adds two new buttons, and this accessory is priced at $30 /£26/ AU$50.